kovitikus/hecate-mud/docs/rooms/Occupancy Tracking.md

     self.room.set_room_vacant()
 ```

-Inside of the room handler, there are two methods that go through the motions of managing the occupancy.
+Inside of the RoomHandler, there are two methods that go through the motions of managing the occupancy.

 In setting the room to occupied, the first thing we want to do is check to see if the room and zone are already marked as occupied.
 ```python